-“Thanks Matty.
+“Thanks, Matty.
 I’m down on Level Two.
-Can you send Mac, Larry, Tom, Kelly, Noah and Tobi down to the Control Room, please?”
+Can you send Mac, Larry, Tom, Kelly, Noah and Tobi down to the Operations Room, please?”

 “Why can’t I come?” he whined, “Tobi’s not that much older than me,”

-“He’s two years older than you and I might need a computer expert,” I replied firmly and heard nothing in return.
-I sighed, locked the folders and booklet away in the safe and made my way around to the Control Room.
+“He’s two years older than you.
+I might need a computer expert,” I replied firmly hearing nothing in return.
+I sighed, locked the folders and booklet away in the safe then made my way around to the Operations Room.
 I swiped my card through the swipe machine and watched as the lights cycled through, red, yellow then to green.
-The lock clicked and I pushed open one of the double doors to see a second pair of doors waiting.
-Several minutes later the group I had asked for came down.
+The lock clicked, allowing me to push open one of the double doors to see a second pair of doors waiting.
+Several minutes later, the group I had asked for came down.
 I received a glare from Mac.

-“We’ll talk later,” she mouthed at me, but joined me when we entered through the other doors.
+“We’ll talk later,” she mouthed at me but joined us when we entered through the other doors.
 A door to our left read ‘Watch Commanders Station’ while to our right was another door that read ‘Resting Room’.

-“This is the main control room, right?”
-Mac asked looking around as we entered the main part of the room.
+“This is the main Operations Room, right?”
+Mac asked, looking around as we entered the central part of the room.
 The area was long and wide, ending in a giant bank of TV screens, all of which were currently blank.
 There were several tables, with either two or three computers on them.
 Each computer had a set of headphones and mic hanging off a screen.